Quick Links

 The School Day

 The class register will be taken at 8:45am and learning will begin immediately after this.
 It is vital that pupils are on time to school so that they do not miss any important learning.
-Children start with morning arithmetic practise.
+Children start their day with morning work.

 Pupils are to be collected from school at 3:15pm